aileron-split/unreal-backers-api/INSTALL.md

 - Select all tiers, choose "Mirror selected to Game Tiers" action, and click "Go"
 - Edit Game Tier codes and labels

-### 4) Configure Version
+### 4) Create a Game Version

-- Create a version to generate version hash and key pair
+- Click Add Game Version and provide a Version string to generate the version hash and corresponding RSA key pair

 ## Configure Unreal Engine Plugin